goauthentik/authentik/website/docs/integrations/services/vmware-vcenter/index.md

 The following placeholders will be used:

 -   `vcenter.company` is the FQDN of the vCenter server.
--   `passbook.company` is the FQDN of the passbook install.
+-   `authentik.company` is the FQDN of the authentik install.

-Since vCenter only allows OpenID-Connect in combination with Active Directory, it is recommended to have passbook sync with the same Active Directory.
+Since vCenter only allows OpenID-Connect in combination with Active Directory, it is recommended to have authentik sync with the same Active Directory.

 ### Step 1